 Safety - Bicycle boulevards improve safety for bicyclists; data shows that existing bicycle boulevards and corridors that have some of the bicycle boulevard elements have a significantly lower crash rate.
 Crashes can cause physical and emotional damage to the individual, but there is also an economic cost associated with crashes.
 Implementing a bicycle boulevard network in Tucson can result in fewer overall crashes and less severe crashes, saving Tucsonans money.
-The Federal Highway Administration estimates the cost of a crash ranges from \$7,400 to \$4 million depending on the injury severity involved.
+The Federal Highway Administration estimates the cost of a crash ranges from \$7,400 to \$4 million depending on the injury severity involved.31 access services without relying on a vehicle for every trip.

-Accessibility - Increasing mobility for individuals of all ages and socioeconomic levels results in increased educational, economic and health options.
-A bicycle boulevard network can make it easier to access services without relying on a vehicle for every trip.
 The cost of owning and operating an average sedan is estimated to be \$8,698.
-This averages out to approximately \$725 per month or \$0.58 per mile if the vehicle is driven for the US yearly average of 15,000 miles.
+This averages out to approximately \$725 per month or \$0.58 per mile if the vehicle is driven for the US yearly average of 15,000 miles.32